 Habitat - Forests, glades, prairies, bluffs, pastures, fields, roadsides.

 Lookalikes - Other members of the Pycnanthemum genus, also some members of the Eupatorium genus such as E. hyssopifolium.

 Other info. - This plant is common across all of Missouri with the possible exception of a few counties in the extreme northwest of the state.
 Its U.S. distribution includes most of the eastern half of the country.
 The plant is easy to recognize with its characteristic inflorescences and very narrow leaves - but note that the main stem leaves can sometimes appear abnormally wide.
-Aromawise, this plant is a bit of a letdown, having almost no minty fragrance.
-The lack of fragrance is actually a strong clue to the plant's specific identity, since the other Missouri Pycnanthemums are more strongly aromatic.
+With respect to the "mountain mint" common name, this plant is a bit of a letdown, since it has almost no minty fragrance.
+The relative lack of scent is actually a strong clue to the plant's specific identity, since the other Missouri species of Pycnanthemum are more strongly aromatic.
 The plant is found across a wide variety of habitat types.